-(j) refer such evidence as may be available concerning violations of this act or of any rule and regulation or order to the attorney general or in consultation with the attorney general to the proper county or district attorney, who may in the prosecutor's discretion, with or without such a reference referral, institute the appropriate criminal proceedings under this aet.
-Upon receipt of such reference, the attorney general or the eounty attorney or district attorney may request that a duly employed attorney of the administrator prosecute or assist in the prosecution of such violation on behalf of the state.
-Upon approval of the administrator, such employee shall be appointed specialprosecutor for the attorney general or the county attorney or district attorney.
-Such special prosecutor shall have all the powers and duties prescribed by law for assistant attorneys general or assistant county or district attorneys, and such other powers and duties as are lawfully delegated to such special prosecutors by the attorney general or the county attorney or district attorney to heat torney general or the county attorney or district attorney.
+(j) refer such evidence as may be available concerning violations of this act or of any rule and regulation or order to the attorney general or in consultation with the attorney general to the proper county or district attorney, who may in the prosecutor's discretion, with or without such a reference referral, institute the appropriate criminal proceedings under this act.
+Upon receipt of such reference, the attorney general or the county attorney or district attorney may request that a duly employed attorney of the administrator prosecute or assist in the prosecution of such violation on behalf of the state.
+Upon approval of the administrator, such employee shall be appointed special prosecutor for the attorney general or the county attorney or district attorney.
+Such special prosecutor shall have all the powers and duties prescribed by law for assistant attorneys general or assistant county or district attorneys, and such other powers and duties as are lawfully delegated to such special prosecutors by the attorney general or the county attorney the laws of this state;

-(k) if deemed necessary by the administrator, require fingerprinting of any applicant in accordance with section 2of 2024 Senate Bill No. 491, and amendments thereto.
+(k) if deemed necessary by the administrator, require fingerprinting of any applicant in accordance with section 2 of 2024 Senate Bill No. 491, and amendments thereto.
 For purposes of this section and in order to reduce the points of contact which the federal bureau of investigation may have to maintain with the individual states, the administrator may use the nationwide mortgage licensing system and registry as a channeling agent for requesting information from and distributing information to the department of justice or any governmental agency.
-As used in this paragraph, "applicant" means a licensee, a member of a licensee if such licensee is a copartnership or association, an officer or director if such licensee is a corporation or an agent or other person acting on behalf of a licensee;
+As used in this paragraph, "applicant" means a licensee, a member of a licensee if such licensee is a corporation or an agent or other person acting on behalf of a licensee;

-(l) exchange information regarding the administration of this act with any agency of the United States or any state which regulates the licensee, registrant or person-required to file notification, or consumer credit filer who administers statutes, rules and regulations or other programs related to consumer credit and to enter into information sharing arrangements with other governmental agencies or associations representing governmental agencies which are deemed necessary or beneficial to the administration of this act;
+(1) exchange information regarding the administration of this act with any agency of the United States or any state which regulates the licensee, registrant or personrequired to file notification, or consumer credit filer who administers statutes, rules and regulations or other programs related to consumer credit and to enter into information sharing arrangements with other governmental agencies or associations representing governmental agencies which are deemed necessary or beneficial to the administration of this act;

-(m) require that any applicant, licensee, registrant or other person complete aminimum number of prelicensing education hours and complete continuing education hours on an annual basis.
-Prelicensing and continuing education courses shall beapproved by the administrator or the administrator's designee and may be made acondition of the application approval and renewal;
+(m) require that any applicant, licensee, registrant or other person complete a minimum number of prelicensing education hours and complete continuing education hours on an annual basis.
+Prelicensing and continuing education courses shall be approved by the administrator or the administrator's designee and may be made a condition of the application approval and renewal;

 (n) require that any applicant, licensee, registrant or other person successfully pass a standardized examination designed to establish such person's knowledge of residential mortgage loan origination transactions and all applicable state and federal law.
-Such examinations shall be created and administered by the administrator or the administrator's designee and may be made a condition of application approval;
+Such examinations shall be created and administered by the administrator or theadministrator's designee and may be made a condition of application approval;